gnyanesh-bangaru/lenet-5-in-pytorch/README.md

 MNIST (Handwritten Digits)

-The provided code will automatically extract the dataset from the module 'torchvision.datasets'
+The provided code will automatically extract the dataset from the module 'torchvision.datasets'.

 # Requirements
 Python >= *3.0*